Bailey v. Alabama: 1908 lawsuit

-Opinion

-The Supreme Court began its majority analysis, written by Associate Justice Charles Evans Hughes, by dismissing any importance of fact that the plaintiff was a Black man.
+Supreme Court

+Majority

+When Bailey's case returned to the Supreme Court in 1910–11, the Court reversed its earlier position and ruled 5–2 in his favor, despite Justice Holmes—who had written the earlier opinion against him—now dissenting.
+The Court held that the Alabama law under which he was prosecuted was unconstitutional because it violated the Thirteenth Amendment and federal anti-peonage law by effectively compelling labor to repay a debt.

+Although evidence of Bailey's race was presented at the trial by his defense attorney, the Court did not find any evidence in the record that the Alabama statute was being enforced on a racial basis.

 The Court then analyzed the statute at issue using the Alabama Supreme Court's decision in Ex Parte Riley, 94 Ala.
 82 (1892) and stated, "To justify conviction, it was necessary that this intent should be established by competent evidence, aided only by such inferences as might logically be derived from the facts proved, and should not be the subject of mere surmise or arbitrary assumption."
 However, after the 1903 amendment to the Alabama law at issue here, the prosecution no longer had to prove intent to injure or defraud.
 The Court took issue with that change stating:

 Whatever the reason for leaving the service, if, judged by the terms of the contract, it is insufficient in law, it is not 'just cause.'
 The money received and repayable, nothing more being shown, constitutes a mere debt.
 The asserted difficulty of proving the intent to injure or defraud is thus made the occasion for dispensing with such proof, so far as the prima facie case is concerned.

 The Court continued by stating that without the inference created by statute in this case, Bailey would not have been convicted.
 The Court then turned to the constitutionality of compulsory service as required by the law.

 [A]lthought the statute in terms is to punish fraud, still its natural and inevitable effect is to expose to conviction for crime those who simply fail or refuse to perform contracts for personal service in liquidation of a debt; and judging its purpose by its effect, that it seeks in this way to provide the means of compulsion through which performance of such service may be secured.